srahmani7/NLP_Project/README.md

 "In today’s world, public content has never been more relevant.
 Data from customer reviews is being used as a tool to gain insight into consumption-related decisions as the understanding of its associated sentiment grants businesses invaluable market awareness and the ability to proactively address issues early.

 Sentiment analysis uses a process to computationally determine whether a piece of writing is positive, negative, neutral, or mixed.
 This is usually used on social media posts and customer reviews in order to automatically understand if some users are positive or negative and why.
 Amazon Comprehend is a natural language processing (NLP) text analytics service made up of a handful of APIs that allows you to detect sentiment (along with key phrases, named entities, and language) and perform topic modeling from a collection of documents.
 The Amazon Comprehend training data set primarily consists of data found in product descriptions and consumer reviews from one of the largest natural language collections in the world — Amazon.com."
-In this study, we will apply Natural Language Processing (NLP) by useing a machine learning algorithm to find insights and relationships in text (Amazon's customer reviews) to detect bad and good customer reviews. <br>
+In this study, we will apply Natural Language Processing (NLP) by using a machine learning algorithm to find insights and relationships in text (Amazon's customer reviews) to detect bad and good customer reviews. <br>